-Accounting and taxation in Honduras is a key component of your market entry strategy, helping to ensure when you incorprate a company in Honduras it reamins compliant with the country’s regulatory framework. .
+Accounting and taxation in Honduras is a key component of your market entry strategy, helping to ensure when you incorporate a company in Honduras it reamins compliant with the country’s regulatory framework.
 This guide offers essential insights to effectively manage Honduras’ fiscal requirements.
 Biz Latin Hub provides specialized support in navigating Honduras’ accounting standards.
-Our services are available throughout the region via a wide network of offices across Latin America and the Caribbean.
+Honduras’s tax system is managed by the SAR, while payroll and social security are regulated by IHSS (health), RAP (housing), and INFOP (training fund).

 Dividend Tax Rate in Honduras | A withholding tax is paid at 10% in Honduras. |